DeveloperBastian/Unreal-Lyra-Concepts/README.md

 For the planned tutorials, the infographic should not be used as these are still in draft - look at the red film sign on top of each box - this indicates a finished tutorial.
 You can access the full plugin project at [https://github.com/DeveloperBastian/BastianPlugin](https://github.com/DeveloperBastian/BastianPlugin)

+The AttributeSet generator can be accessed at [https://bit.ly/AttributeGenerator](https://bit.ly/AttributeGenerator)